sa-mw-dach/podium/podium-operator/README.md

 ## Pre-requisites
 * OpenShift environment
-* Public or rotable IP exists on node running the jvb (jitsi video bridge) pod.
+* Public or routable IP exists on node running the jvb (jitsi video bridge) pod.
 * Port 30000 TCP/UDP ingress must be open on the node running the jvb pod.
 * Port 3478 TCP/UDP egress must be open for from jvb node to STUN server.
 * Ports 5347 TCP, 5222 TCP and 5280 TCP ingress must be open on all nodes running jitsi pods jvb, jicofo, prosody and web.